groupdocs-signature/GroupDocs.Signature-Docs/net/getting-started/system-requirements.md

 url: signature/net/system-requirements
 title: System Requirements
 weight: 2
-description: "This article explains GroupDocs.Signature for .NET system requirements."
+description: "GroupDocs.Signature for .NET supports any 32-bit or 64-bit operating system where .NET or Mono framework is installed"
-keywords:
+keywords: GroupDocs.Signature for .NET,Signature
 productName: GroupDocs.Signature for .NET
 hideChildren: False
 ---